antoshkaplus/Haskell_Recipes/docs/notes.md

     must have no side effects.
 An expression that is not referentially transparent is called referentially opaque.
 * When something went terribly wrong use function ```error :: String -> a```

 #### Advice
 * use ```-fwarn-name-shadowing```
+* use ```seq``` for strict evaluation of the first argument.
+When evaluating an expression, seq stops as soon as it reaches a constructor.

 #### Naming Conventions
 *